 Viruses are interesting infectious organisms because they have no capacity to reproduce on their own.
 They infect the cells of living organisms from plants to people, hijacking the host’s cellular machinery to reproduce itself.
 Hundreds of viruses infect humans.
 Some infections are so mild they usually go unrecognized.
-Other viruses can rapidly cause death.
-You will contract many viruses throughout your lifetime--and chances are you have already contracted one or more types of common human viruses.

 If you are experiencing serious medical symptoms, seek emergency treatment immediately.